- Getting there and getting around

 - Light camp fires responsibly and only in existing fireplaces.
 Never collect firewood from within the parks.
 Where possible, use gas stoves.

 - Keep your camp site clean and free from food scraps.

 See the guidelines on caring for parks for more information about protecting the environment and heritage in parks.

 Jardine River National Park, Heathlands Resources Reserve and Jardine River Resources Reserve are managed to preserve the area’s natural and cultural values.

-The park and reserves total an area of 384,200 ha.
+The parks total an area of 384,200ha.
 They are managed by the Queensland Parks and Wildlife Service, in collaboration with the Aboriginal Traditional Owners from the Atambaya, Angkamuthi, Yadhaykenu, Gudang and Wuthathi language and social groups.